preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/index.rst

 .. image:: property-sets-add.png

-4. Set the options for the added property, if it's required and, for some properties, if multiple values are allowed (and then also how many).
+4. Set the options for the added property; if it's required and, for some properties, if multiple values are allowed (and then also how many).

 Here's an example for the property Document Type: